Article • 27 min read

 For a support agent, few things can ruin your day faster than answering a call and hearing an angry customer vent on the other end.
 It’s hard to help someone who’s complaining or cursing at you—and it’s even harder to want to help them.

 These uncomfortable exchanges are difficult to shake, making it tough to focus on the next customer, who may be perfectly nice.
-So, how do you deal with irate customers in a way that allows you to provide an exceptional customer experience (CX) without feeling wounded in the process?
-Let’s find out.
+In this guide, we detail how to effectively deal with angry customers while providing an exceptional customer experience (CX).

 More in this guide: